victorers1/personal-blog/src/content/notes/scrum-course.md

 ### Focus

-The team has to focus on the current sprint and on the Scrum maintenance.
-That is nothing else to do inside a sprint.
+The team has to focus on the current Sprint and on the Scrum maintenance.
+That is nothing else to do inside a Sprint.
+Sprints can take from 2 to 6 weeks.

 ### Commitment

-The team personally commit to the sprint objectives.
+The team personally commit to the Sprint objectives.
 Never promise what you can't deliver.

 ### Respect